 Part One of our Xbox One mega guide focuses on the Kinect 2 sensor for Xbox One

 The Xbox Live Handbook is a book in progress.
-What is Xbox Live is part two of the epic walkthrough of Microsoft’s Console.
+How to Use Kinect for Xbox One is part one of the epic walkthrough of Microsoft’s Console.
 You can check out other parts of the Handbook here.
 Feel free to make suggestions for changes in the margins — I mean comments.

 Accessibility is important for more than games.
 Again, the Xbox One is for lovers of all kinds of entertainment.
 Voice input is how Microsoft manages to lock in even the casual entertainment lover.
-The Xbox One’s HDMI pass-through port lets users plug in their cable box and watch live television.
-The Kinect makes managing all of this easier by layering in a set of voice commands.
-These are for members of the family who aren’t tech savvy and would prefer to never go anywhere near a controller.
+The Xbox One’s HDMI pass-through port lets you plug-in your cable box and watch live television.
+The Kinect makes managing all of this easier by layering in a set of voice commands to change your TV’s volume and channel.
+These commands are for members of the family who aren’t tech savvy and would prefer to never go anywhere near a controller.

 Kinect for Xbox One: Using It